-Encouraged by this the company engaged professional markers to test the products in Juja and Ruiru in 2018 and May 2019.
+Encouraged by this the company engaged professional markers to test the products in Juja and Ruiru in September to December last year.
 The feedback was likewise very encouraging and the decision was made to embark on a pilot market launch in April this year.
-Together with the marketers the company made elaborate for product launch in Juja, Ruiru and Thika, targeting 400,000 young people in tertiary institutions
+Together with the marketers the company made elaborate for product launch in Juja, Ruiru and Thika, targeting 400,000 young people in tertiary institutions.
+Unfortunately the Covid19 pandemic delayed the launch due to the resultant lockdown, and ultimately caused us to move the focus of the launch away from tertiary college students and more towards households as reopening became uncertain.
+Plans are now well advanced to launch the product in late 2020.